UhhCmsAnalysis/QuarkGluonKoala/README.md

-# Uhhhh
+# UHH Quark-gluon discrimination with Koala
-This is a package for analyzing events with HH-like final states on the NAF.
+This is a package for analyzing events with quark and gluon jets on the NAF.
 ## Set up code

 ```